Deep Kernels with Probabilistic Embeddings for Small-Data Learning

 \section{Abstract}

-Gaussian Processes (GPs) with an appropriate kernel are known to provide accurate predictions and uncertainty estimates even with very small amounts of labeled data.
-However, GPs are generally unable to learn a good representation that can encode intricate structures in high dimensional data.
-The representation power of GPs depends heavily on kernel functions used to quantify the similarity between data points.
-Traditional GP kernels are not very effective at capturing similarity between high dimensional data points, while methods that use deep neural networks to learn a kernel are not sample-efficient.
-To overcome these drawbacks, we propose deep probabilistic kernels which use a probabilistic neural network to map high-dimensional data to a probability distribution in a low dimensional subspace, and leverage the rich work on kernels between distributions to capture the similarity between these distributions.
-Experiments on a variety of datasets show that building a GP using this covariance kernel solves the conflicting problems of representation learning and sample efficiency.
-Our model can be extended beyond GPs to other small-data paradigms such as few-shot classification where we show competitive performance with state-of-the-art models on the \emph{mini}-Imagenet dataset.
+Gaussian Processes (GPs) are known to provide accurate predictions and uncertainty estimates even with small amounts of labeled data by capturing similarity between data points through their kernel function.
+However traditional GP kernels are not very effective at capturing similarity between high dimensional data points.
+Neural networks can be used to learn good representations that encode intricate structures in high dimensional data, and can be used as inputs to the GP kernel.
+However the huge data requirement of neural networks makes this approach ineffective in small data settings.
+To solves the conflicting problems of representation learning and data efficiency, we propose to learn deep kernels on probabilistic embeddings by using a probabilistic neural network.
+Our approach maps high-dimensional data to a probability distribution in a low dimensional subspace and then computes a kernel between these distributions to capture similarity.
+To enable end-to-end learning, we derive a functional gradient descent procedure for training the model.
+Experiments on a variety of datasets show that our approach outperforms the state-of-the-art in GP kernel learning in both supervised and semi-supervised settings.
+We also extend our approach to other small-data paradigms such as few-shot classification where it outperforms previous approaches on \emph{mini}-Imagenet and CUB datasets.